 Life’s there to be lived.

 I’ve started blogging my adventures here now on Siargao so you can check them out here.

-Magpupungko Rock Pools on Siargao Island are one of the most popular things to do and easily my favorite day trip on the island.
-Cliff Jumping Central!!
+Magpupungko Rock Pools on Siargao Island at low tide are one of the most popular things to do and easily my favorite day trips and cliff jumps on the island

 Float in darkness, only aided by torches through Tayangban Cave Pool as bats fly around you before cliff jumping seven meters into the pool.

 I’ve shared my favorite photos below from the last seven days of adventures.